Worklytics/psoxy/docs/development/alpha-features/aws-secrets-manager.md

   5. Fill values of secrets in Secrets Manager that you copied from Parameter Store.
 If you did not copy the values, see the `TODO 1..` files for each connector to obtain new values.

+## Filling Secret Manager Secret values via AWS Console

+Navigate to the AWS Secrets Manager console and find the secret you need to fill.
+If there's not an option to fill the value, click 'Retrieve secret value'; it should then prompt you with option to fill it.

+IMPORTANT: Choose 'Plain Text' and remove the brackets (`{}`) that AWS prefills the input with!

+Then copy-paste the value EXACTLY as-is.
+Ensure no leading/trailing whitespace or newlines, and no encoding problems.

 ## NOTES
   - AWS Secret Manager secrets will be stored/accessed with same path as SSM parameters.
 Eg, at value of